Respected News Anchors Who Are Actually Terrible People

 Malcom Maddox is real gross

 Malcom Maddox is less famous than the other people on this list, but in Detroit he was a respected anchor.
-He was even described as a "Renaissance Man" and his life seemed to play that out.
-According to the Detroit Free Press he was a Marine, then a self-taught videographer who played bass on the side.
+According to the Detroit Free Press, he was even described as a "Renaissance Man" and his life seemed to play that out.
+He was a Marine, then a self-taught videographer who played bass on the side.
 And he worked himself up in the TV news ranks.
 His life was going pretty well, but like so many other anchors, it turned out he was a harasser.

 In Maddox's case, this came out in a lawsuit in 2018.
 A former colleague of his, Tara Edwards, said he had been bothering her for years.
-He was nothing if not creative with how gross he was.
-Maddox is accused of repeatedly asking Edwards to engage in "deviant and perverse" acts, which is just begging for more detail.
-He also would trick her into watching the kind of videos you fear your mom walking in on.
-Maddox was apparently of the Ray J/Kim Kardashian variety because he also asked if he could urinate on poor, innocent Edwards.
-And of course, he sent her pictures of his bits because that just seems required these days.
+Maddox is accused of repeatedly asking Edwards to engage in "deviant and perverse" acts.
+He also would trick Edwards into watching pornographic videos, asked if he could urinate on her, and sent her pictures of his genitals.

-Instead of getting in trouble, the lawsuit says station executives not only covered up the harassment but kept promoting Maddox, which had to be just great for his victim to watch.
+Instead of getting in trouble, the lawsuit says station executives not only covered up the harassment but kept promoting Maddox.
 It wasn't until this all became public that he was finally taken off the air.

 Geraldo Rivera has bad opinions